jacobsa/ogletest/README.markdown

     [Google JS Test][google-js-test].

-It integrates with Go's built-in `testing` package, so it works with the `gotest` command, and even with other types of test within your package.
+It integrates with Go's built-in `testing` package, so it works with the `go test` command, and even with other types of test within your package.
 Unlike the `testing` package which offers only basic capabilities for signalling failures, it offers ways to express expectations and get nice failure messages automatically.